Ogervais/Metatranscriptomic-thermal-stress/README.md

 ### 1.3 Removal of host RNA contamination

-The metatranscriptomic data were extracted from a host (coral tissue) so in order to remove any RNA belonging to the host and food we use the transcriptome of the red coral (XXXX), mussel (GCA_025215535.1 ) and artemia (GCA_019857095.1) with `bwa` (https://github.com/bwa-mem2/bwa-mem2).
+The metatranscriptomic data were extracted from a host (coral tissue) so in order to remove any RNA belonging to the host and food we use the transcriptome of the red coral (https://doi.org/10.21203/rs.3.rs-4582739/v1), mussel (GCA_025215535.1) and artemia (GCA_019857095.1) with `bwa` (https://github.com/bwa-mem2/bwa-mem2).
 Alignment result were then tranform in bam file using `samtools` (https://www.htslib.org/).
 We only kept target reads that was not aligned with the host transcriptome.

 ```
 #prepare database index